HeretoServeApps/here-to-serve-community-platform/README.md

 $ yarn start
 ```

 And navigate to localhost:3000.

-These are test communities we added with the admin view.
-If you want to test further,
-try going to admin view (localhost:8000/admin) and add some more communities.
+You should see the home page of the website with the login and register buttons.

 Note: You have to have both frontend and backend running to run the entire project.
 If you only have the backend running, you can access the admin and API pages.